DipuKumar1997/pdf-extracter-peblo/README.md

 This repository contains my solution for the Peblo AI Backend Engineer Intern challenge.

 This repository might be made private in the future.
-If you came here from my resume or from another company, please visit the actual project on my GitHub profile.
+If you came here by exploring, please visit the actual project on my GitHub profile.

 Profile Link:- https://github.com/DipuKumar1997